cosmos72/hyperluminal-mem/README.md

 - fairly portable file format, independent from the Lisp implementation.
   File format only depends on endianity (small or big endian) and on user's choice between 32 and 64 bit formats.
+  Conversion between small and big endian file format is trivial.
 - optimized for 64 bit systems, where dataset is limited only by `mmap()` maximum size (on Linux 3.x, the limit is about 128 terabytes).
 - usable on 32 bit systems, either retaining 64 bit file format